joachimprinzbach/BiZEPS/doc/referenceProject/01_BizepsReferenceProject.md

 ####  c) Certificates Docker TLS
 The BiZEPS reference project uses the built in TLS authentication to protect the docker REST API.
 A client has to authenticate himself before he can interact with the REST API.
+The certificates can be stored on the host, the docker daemon needs access to the server certificates.
+With the client certificates the Jenkins master can authenticate himself to the docker daemon.

+The BiZEPS projects provides a utility to create self signed server and client certificates (´utils/certGenerator´).

 ### Network
 ####  d) eth0